unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 ### What is the password for the "cranpi" account on the Cranberry Pi system?

 For this section, we have to scour for the Cranberry Pi pieces across the North Pole.
-Once you get all five (5) pieces of the Cranberry Pi - go ahead to Holly Evergreen and you will be able to download the [CranPi](https://www.northpolewonderland.com/cranbian.img.zip) Image.
+Once you get all five (5) pieces of the Cranberry Pi - go to __Holly Evergreen__ and you will be able to download the [CranPi](https://www.northpolewonderland.com/cranbian.img.zip) Image.

 Holly Evergreen wants us to find the password to the CranPi - so let's unzip the Image and mount it!